 Austin manages risk within a framework defined in its Enterprise Risk Management Standard.
 The standard sets forth quantitative and qualitative measures to define, assess and mitigate risk.
 Its management strategies consist of a mix of acceptance, avoidance, mitigation, reduction and transfers actions developed in line with Board mandated tolerance levels.
-Full details of how Austin manages its material risks related to economic, environmental and social sustainability risks can be found in the Risk Management section of the Company's 2023 Annual Report.
+Full details of how Austin manages its material risks related to environmental, social and governance risks can be found in the 2024 Sustainability Report section of the Company's 2024 Annual Report.

-Further information is outlined in the 2023 Sustainability Report available on the Company's website.
+Further information is outlined in the full 2024 Sustainability Report available on the Company's website.

-Principle 8: Remunerate fairly and responsibly
+Remunerate fairly and responsibly